 Block 8: There are multiple entries in this block.
-We will use the contact information provided in this box for all contact and correspondence.
-Please complete this in full and attach a sheet if you want to provide additional contacts.
-It is crucial that we have accurate information, including a reliable e-mail address for rapid correspondence.
+The contact information provided in this box will be used by RUS for all contact and correspondence.
+Please complete this in full and attach a sheet if additional contacts need to be provided.
+It is crucial that the Agency has accurate information, including a reliable e-mail address for rapid correspondence.
 Otherwise, correspondence will be sent by mail.
-You must provide full, accurate contact information for someone with the authority to answer any questions that RUS staff may have about your application.
+Full, accurate contact information must be provided for someone with the authority to answer any questions that RUS staff may have about the application.

-If you wish to supply a contact from outside your organization, attach a letter immediately behind the SF-424 listing these items: person's name, organization, contact information (phone, fax, e-mail, mailing address), relationship to your organization.
-Make sure the letter contains language granting authority to the person to answer our questions or provide additional information on your behalf, and any time limit you wish to apply to that person's authority.
+To supply a contact from outside the applicant organization, attach a letter immediately behind the SF-424 listing these items: person's name, organization, contact information (phone, fax, email, mailing address), relationship to the organization.
+Make sure the letter contains language granting authority to the person to answer our questions or provide additional information on behalf of the applicant, and any time or other limitations applied to that person's authority.
 This letter must be signed by the signatory on the SF-424.